Muhammet Arslantaş

-Muhammet Arslantaş (born 27 January 2001) is a Turkish professional footballer who plays as a forward for İstanbul Başakşehir.
+Muhammet Arslantaş (born 27 January 2001) is a Turkish professional footballer who plays as a forward for TFF Second League club Kastamonuspor 1966 on loan from İstanbul Başakşehir.

 Professional career

 Arslantaş is a youth product of the academies of Trakya Fenerspor, Bucaspor and İstanbul Başakşehir.
 On 4 January 2019, he signed his first professional contract with İstanbul Başakşehir.
 He made his professional debut with İstanbul Başakşehir in a 1–1 Süper Lig tie with Denizlispor on 8 December 2019.
 On 10 September 2020, he joined Boluspor on loan for the 2020-21 season in the TFF First League.
 His loan was cut short, and moved to Turgutluspor for the second half of the season on 30 January 2021.
 He spent the 2021-22 season on loan with Belediye Kütahyaspor, and had a prolific spell with 14 goals in 31 matches.

 International career

 Arslantaş is a youth international for Turkey, having played up to the Turkey U19s.